Helping New Zealand’s farmers take care of our land

 “Through its Environment Loan, ANZ has demonstrated its commitment both to New Zealand Agribusiness and environmental sustainability.
 Winning the award for the eighth year in a row is a fantastic achievement and recognises ANZ's institutional support for our farming community.”

-ANZ outperformed the market across all institutional measures, including service and support, information and education and disaster relief or assistance.
+ANZ outperformed the market across all institutional measures these included service and support, information and education and disaster relief or assistance.

-ANZ has a large network of Agribusiness managers and supports their communities through programs like the Primary Growth Partnership – Red Meat Profit Partnership.
-Further strengths include the custom benchmarking that is now offered across the sheep and beef sectors as well as specific Agri education programs and succession planning for the agricultural industry.
-This breadth of offering through the end to end process is where ANZ excels in servicing the agribusiness industry.
+ANZ has a large network of Agribusiness managers and support their communities through programs like the Primary Growth Partnership – Red Meat Profit Partnership.
+Further strengths include the custom benchmarking that is now offered across the sheep and beef sectors as well as specific Agri education programs and succession planning for the Agricultural industry.
+This breadth of offering through the end to end process is where ANZ excels in servicing the Agribusiness industry.

-Accepting the award, ANZ Commercial and Agri Managing Director Mark Hiddleston says: “It’s a great achievement to have won the Canstar award for eight years running and shows ANZ is always looking to improve our support for our agri clients.
+Accepting the award, ANZ Commercial and Agri Managing Director Mark Hiddleston says: “It is a great achievement to have won the Canstar award for eight years running and shows ANZ is always looking for ways to improve our support for agri customers.”

-“ANZ cares deeply about the environment and its care for future generations.
-To that end we are committed to helping our agri customers move towards farming models that are both productive and environmentally sustainable,” says Mr Hiddleston.
+“As sustainability becomes imperative for all businesses, we continue to see plenty of examples where customers are growing and preserving the value of their land and businesses through investment in environmental initiatives,” Mr Hiddleston says.

-“We are well-placed to do that in the future as we have the widest network of agribusiness banking specialists throughout the country.”
+“While this award is a great achievement for ANZ and something we are very proud of, I am equally pleased to see recognition for our farmers and their commitment to building a more sustainable future for New Zealand’s agri sector.”

-For further information and for a full copy of Canstar’s Agribusiness Bank of the Year Report 2019, please click here
+For further information and for a full copy of the Agribusiness Bank of the Year Report 2019, please click here